gdequeiroz/rbc-explainability-with-python/README.md

 # Explainability Workflows with Python

+Short link to this repo: [ibm.biz/rbc-workshop](https://ibm.biz/rbc-workshop)

+## Before the Workshop

-## IBM Cloud and Watson Studio Setup
+Please create an account on IBM Cloud and setup Watson Studio.

-Instructions to set up IBM Cloud account and Watson Studio is provided in `Watson Studio - Initial setup.pdf`
+Instructions to set up IBM Cloud account and Watson Studio is provided in [here](https://github.com/gdequeiroz/rbc-explainability-with-python/blob/b757a54901ed4140801f014e4a79a5a4ac3acf8a/Watson%20Studio%20-%20Initial%20setup.pdf).

-### Note - Environment
+**Note - Environment**

 Use Python 3.7 environment in Watson Studio